 During the baptism service, parents and sponsors are asked to make important statements about their faith and their intentions to raise children in that same faith.
 Therefore, we want to be clear about that faith, the promises to be made, and how we can support one another in our journey.
-Preparation will consist of a session or two with a pastor about baptism and the liturgy.
-Adult candidates for baptism should speak to one of the pastors.
-Children and youth candidates will be prepared by the appropriate youth or children's minister.
+Preparation will generally consist of at least 2 sessions with a pastor about baptism and liturgy.
+Adult candidates should speak with one of the pastors and children and youth will be prepared by the appropriate youth or children's minister.